 Refinancing an existing interest-only mortgage with another provider is often an option.
 If you decide you want to renegotiate the mortgage terms or borrow more money, having access to a wider variety of lenders will often give you access to better deals than your current lender can offer.

 We offer interest-only contractor mortgages for borrowers who work as contractors.
 You can use our contractor mortgage calculator to work out how much you can borrow based on your day rates.
-Get in touch with us today to find out more about our interest-free mortgages and discuss your options for free with one of our advisers.
+Get in touch with us today to find out more about our interest-free mortgages and discuss your options with one of our advisers.

-As a mortgage is secured against your home/property, it may be repossessed if you do not keep up with the mortgage repayments.
+Contact UsAs a mortgage is secured against your home/property, it may be repossessed if you do not keep up with the mortgage repayments.

 SHARE WEBPAGE